cmrschwarz/indexland/README.md

 ## Features
 - Strongly typed collection indices for better type safety and readability.

-- All array based std::collections in one place through a single `Idx` trait.
+- All array based `std::collections` wrapped in one place through a single `Idx` trait.

 - All underlying APIs faithfully adapted for `Idx` types.